beeswhacks/beeswhacks/README.md

 - 👋 Hi, I’m @beeswhacks.
-- 👔 Professionally, I'm a data analyst.
-I work with data on higher education in England, primarily on surveys of the student experience and HE finance.
-I use SAS and SQL mostly, although I'm learning to use Python and R via Databricks.
+- 👔 Professionally, I'm a data analyst with almost 5 years experience of analytical programming.
+In my most recent role I worked with data on higher education in England, primarily on surveys of the student experience and HE finance.
+SAS and SQL are my strongest languages.
+Data visualisation is also one of my strengths and I have 2.5 years experience working with Tableau.
 - 👨‍💻 Privately, I enjoy programming for enjoyment's sake.
-- 🌱 I’m currently learning Python and JavaScript.
+- 🌱 I’m currently learning JavaScript.
+Tools, libraries and frameworks I've worked with so far include Node, Express, React, Mongoose, MongoDB, HTML, CSS, EJS, JSX and Git.
+I use Ubuntu at the moment but I was a Mac OS X user for a long time and used Windows at work.
 - 📫 Reach me at je.preston20@gmail.com.
 I'm on Twitter @beeswhacks but I don't check it very often.